How to grow dill indoors

 Like most other herbs, growing dill indoors is easy, straightforward, and requires no special equipment.

-Things to keep in mind when potting:
+Things to keep in mind when planting:

-- Use appropriately sized planting containers.
+- Use appropriately sized containers.

 - Make sure your chosen seed variety works well for indoor gardening.

-Containers - Dill is in the same plant family as carrots and produces a taproot to anchor itself into the soil.
-In order for it to grow sufficiently, choose containers that are at least 12” deep to accommodate the tap root and a minimum of 6-8” in diameter.
-If your container does not have sufficient drainage holes in the bottom use a drill (or similar tool) to create some, to allow excess water to drain from the potting soil.
+Dill produces a long taproot to anchor itself into the soil.
+To accommodate for root growth, choose containers at least 12” deep and a minimum of 6-8” in diameter.
+If your container does not have sufficient drainage holes in the bottom, use a drill (or similar tool) to create some, to allow excess water to drain from the potting soil.

-Coconut coir and rich soil are two of the most common options for indoor gardening.
-Coconut coir has great water retention capabilities, holding approximately 8-10 times its weight in water; it is composed of the brown and white fibers found between the shell and the outer coating of a coconut seed and is popular in hydroponics and indoor gardening.
+- Coconut coir is well-draining but has excellent water retention capabilities, holding approximately 8-10 times its weight in water.
+It is composed of the brown and white fibers found between the shell and the outer coating of a coconut seed and is popular in hydroponics and indoor gardening.

-Seeds - Dill grows best when planted from seed versus trying to transplant seedlings into containers.
-Seeds are available for purchase in a handful of varieties, each with their own characteristics setting them apart from one another.
+Dill grows best when planted from seed versus trying to transplant purchased plants into containers.
+Seeds are available for purchase in a handful of varieties, each with characteristics setting them apart from one another.

 Dill does best when planted in containers during cooler temperatures, even when grown indoors.
 Planting dill in October through early spring typically brings ideal germination and plant growth.

 - Fill chosen containers with pre-moistened potting soil, tamping it down slightly to remove any large air pockets.
 This prevents the potting soil from settling over time.